LiteObject/Local-AI/ADVANCED_OLLAMA_FEATURES.md

 PARAMETER stop "<|eot_id|>"
 PARAMETER temperature 0.7
 ```

+**Translation:** This is just setting up how the AI formats its responses.
+The weird symbols are like formatting codes - you don't need to understand them.

 **Honestly:** The defaults work fine for most people.
 Only mess with this stuff if you have specific needs.